Simone Fontecchio: Baskonia (2021–2022)

-Utah Jazz (2022–present)
+Utah Jazz (2022–2024)

 On 17 July 2022, Fontecchio signed a two-year contract with the National Basketball Association's (NBA) Utah Jazz.
 Fontecchio made his NBA debut on 19 October.
 On 7 December, Fontecchio made a game-winning dunk in a 124–123 win over the Golden State Warriors.
+Fontecchio's career high came on 14 December 2023, against the Portland Trail Blazers, where he scored 24 points on 87% field goal percentage.
+Fontecchio tied his career-high 24 points on 2 January 2024, in a 127–90 win against the Dallas Mavericks.

+Detroit Pistons (2024–2025)

+On February 8, 2024, Fontecchio was traded to the Detroit Pistons in exchange for Kevin Knox II, a second round pick and the rights to Gabriele Procida.

+In May 2024, Fontecchio underwent surgery on his left big toe.

+On July 12, 2024, Fontecchio re-signed with the Pistons.

+Miami Heat (2025–present)

+On July 7, 2025, Fontecchio was traded to the Miami Heat in exchange for Duncan Robinson.

 National team career

 Fontecchio has played for the under age teams of Italy since turning up for the U16's in the 2011 European Championship (10th place).

 Since then, he was involved with the U18's in the 2012 European Championship (7th place) and 2013 European Championship (10th place, best scorer for Italy) and the U20's in the 2014 European Championship (10th place).

 Fontecchio participated to the 2020 Summer Olympics basketball tournament with Italy, reaching the quarterfinals.
 He was the leading scorer in Italy's 92–82 win over Germany, scoring 20 points, grabbing 4 rebounds, dishing out 2 assists and stealing 3 balls.
 He was also Italy's top performer in this game, with a 21 efficiency rate.
 He was again the leading scorer in Italy's 83–86 loss to eventual bronze medalist Australia, with 22 points.
 In the third and last game of their group stage, Italy defeated Nigeria 80–71, and Fontecchio tied with Pajola for assists leader.
 Italy lost 75–84 to eventual silver medalist France in quarterfinals.
 In this game, Fontecchio was the leading scorer with 23 points.
 By the end of the tournament he was ranked among the players who "should be on NBA radars".

+In 2023, Fontecchio represented the national team at the 2023 FIBA Basketball World Cup where Italy finished 8th overall.
+He averaged 18.0 points and 5.6 rebounds per game.
+In recognition of his individual play, Fontecchio was named to the All-FIBA World Cup Second Team.

+On August 31, 2025, in the third game of EuroBasket 2025, Fontecchio scored 39 points against Bosnia.
+This set a new Italian record for points in a single game at the EuroBasket tournament and was the sixth-best performance ever for the Italian national team.